 Remove from the grill and unwrap foil.
 Clean and recycle.

-With a knife, cut a slit down the top of the potato then, covering your hands with a towel or potholder to prevent burns, press the ends of the potato in towards the center to open.
-Scrape flesh with a fork to fluff, if desired.
+With a knife, cut a slit down the top of the potato then press the ends of the potato in towards the center to open.
 Serve with lots of toppings!

 Preheating Your Grill